 Sure melted cheese, spinach-artichoke and crab dip have always had their place on the menu, but the flavor options continue to evolve, often with an ethnic spin.
 The old Greek favorite hummus is becoming new again with additions like beets, coconut, Sriracha, even meats like roasted chicken or lamb.
 Restaurants are even serving hummus “pizza” appetizers featuring hummus spread on flatbread and topped with cheese and/or assorted vegetables.
 Along with hummus, labneh, a thick made from strained Greek yogurt is also showing up more and more as customers look for healthy, protein-packed appetizer options.

-Forget one-dip dishes that force consumer to choose, restaurants are serving several dips in one shareable dish—hummus, yogurt dip and tabbouli; queso, guacamole and salsa, etc. You’ll also see more restaurants offering French fries and other “bites” like soft pretzel nuggets, raw and fried veggies with a long list of dips to choose from.
+Forget one-dip dishes that force consumers to choose, restaurants have been serving several dips in one shareable takeout dish—hummus, yogurt dip and tabbouli; queso, guacamole and salsa, etc. You’ll also see more restaurants offering French fries and other “bites” like soft pretzel nuggets, raw and fried veggies with a long list of dips to choose from.
 Twists on the traditional French dip are also big—ever thought of serving a hot turkey sandwich with a side of cranberry salad dressing for dipping?
 How about an appetizer of grilled cheese sticks served with a ramekin of tomato bisque for dunking?
 This can even be applied to pizza—we love a vegetable-and-feta pie served with a side of Greek vinaigrette.